 Visitors to the school, including contractors, are asked to sign in and are given a badge, which confirms they have permission to be on site.
-Parents who are simply delivering or collecting their children do not need to sign in.
+Parents who are simply delivering or collecting their children do not need to sign in but will sign to say that they have either left or are collecting their child other than at the beginning or end of the school day and why.
 All visitors are expected to observe the school's safeguarding and health and safety regulations to ensure children in school are kept safe.
 The head teacher will exercise professional judgement in determining whether any visitor should be escorted or supervised while on site.